 - Build a Specific Hiring Process

-When building an R&D team from scratch, the standard way of hiring via job boards or your corporate recruiter might not suffice.
-For highly specialized roles, you may need to hire an equally specialized recruiting agency.
+When building an R&D team from scratch, the standard way of hiring via job boards or your networking might not suffice.
+For highly specialized roles, you may need to invest in an equally specialized recruiting agency to help staff your startup.
 This is especially true for roles such as engineering, where there is a significant talent shortage.

 Specialized recruiters understand what your ideal candidate is looking for and the specific skill sets needed for the role.
 They also have a wide network of potential candidates they can tap into, which reduces the time it takes to fill the position.